danez/hassio-addons/resticprofile-backup/DOCS.md

 After the initial start, copy the contents of `profiles.yaml.example` to a new file named `profiles.yaml` and modify to your own needs.
 Alternatively, you can create your own configuration from scratch.
+After every change to the config file, the add-on **needs to be restarted** in order to pick up the new configuration!

 For details on creating or modifying the configuration, refer to the [resticprofile documentation](https://creativeprojects.github.io/resticprofile/configuration/index.html).

+For every repository added in the `profiles.yaml` file, the add-on will also check if it is initialized and automatically call `restic init` if not.

 The following Home Assistant folders are mounted (read-only) inside the add-on
 container: